bcm-uga/Loter/python-package/Local_Ancestry_Example.md

 So genotypic ancestry compresses the pair information into one single number.
 It is useful for the computation of the genotypic ancestry error rate.

+In this mode, the `rate_vote` input parameter is the minimal bagging vote parameter in [0,1].
+The SNP with a majority vote lower than this threshold are considered indecisive and reassigned based on the reference population for nearest SNP with decisive vote.

 # IV) Dealing with more than 2 ancestral populations <a class="anchor" id='3pop'></a>